oh-facts/yeta/readme.md

 Trying to metaprogram in C

-Basically uses a transpiler  to convert "meta" code to C.
+Basically uses a parser to convert "meta" code to C. Allows C program to make use of ASTs produced by meta code.

 -----